Duncan was excited to go back to school. Duncan wanted to return to school but Mum and Dad were rightly anxious about whether Duncan would be safe.

 The school put a vast amount of work into preparing the classrooms and playground.
-The plan was explained to all parents in Reception, Year 1 & 6 by email.
+The plan was explained to all parents by email.
 My daughter and husband assessed the plan and decided in its favour.
-Leaving me unable to see not just Duncan but the whole family for another 8 weeks, to the end of term and a safe gap after that, was it going to be worth it?

 Class sizes reduced

-Duncan will be in a class of just 8 children.
-He will be taught by 3 teachers and supported by two classroom assistants.
+Duncan was in a smaller class .
+He was to be taught by 3 teachers and supported by two classroom assistants.

-That ratio of child to teacher is a real plus.
-One teacher to a maximum of 3 children!
-There is no doubt he will have improved learning outcomes.
-Any gap in his learning will be more than filled by the end of term.
-I may suffer but his learning will not.
+That low ratio of children to teachers is a real plus.
+There is no doubt Duncan will have improved learning outcomes.
+Any gap in his learning will soon be filled.

 What the evidence says